Charmve/Charmve/README.md

 ```
 <!--END_SECTION:waka-->

+> By the way, are you also curious about how to generate the list?
+> I wrote a script to generate it automatically, fork it.
+You can see [Charmve/Charmve](https://github.com/Charmve/Charmve).

-If you like ~~Charmve or me~~ or my projects, you can buy me a ☕ coffee 🍉 / 🍦 or 🍰 cake at [Charmve Sponsors](https://charmve.github.io/sponsor.html) to support me.
+If you like ~~Charmve or me~~ or my projects, you can buy me a ☕ coffee 🍉 / 🍦 or 🍰 cake at [Charmve Sponsors](https://charmve.github.io/sponsor.html) to support me, click the button.
 Your name will be shown at [https://charmve.github.io/sponsor.html](https://charmve.github.io/sponsor.html).

 <!--START_SECTION:sponsors-->
 <a href="https://charmve.github.io/sponsor.html" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>